tomis9/cookbook/content/packages.md

 In general, I don't recommend encapsulating your code into a package, unless you want to publish it on cran.
 Your workflow will require one more step whenever you change your code, i.e. you will have to reinstall the package.

-## 2. Creating and installing the package
+## 2. Creating and installing a package

 A `devtools` package makes creating and developing packages easy:
 ```